Table of Contents

-Improving the Service Life of Your Lift Supports
+Improving the Service Life of Your Hatch Lift Supports

-To ensure your hatch lift support functions properly, it’s important to embrace some regular maintenance steps.
-These strut rods need to be kept clean and free of any nicks.
+To ensure your hatch lift supports function properly, it’s important to embrace some regular maintenance steps.
+The strut rods need to be kept clean and free of any nicks.
 Clean the polished rod surface regularly with a soft, dry cloth to leave a smooth and dirt-free surface.
-Don’t use chemicals--they may break down the seal.
+Don’t use chemicals — they may break down the seal.

 Make sure your hands are clean and free of anything sticky or dirty to avoid contaminating the strut rod.
 You should also avoid anything that might scratch the rod.
-By taking these critical maintenance steps, you can significantly increase the service life of your hatchback lift supports.
+By taking these critical maintenance steps, you can significantly increase the service life of your hatch gas springs.

-What to Do When Your Hatch Lift Support Fails
+What to Do When Your Hatch Lift Supports Fail

-When your Toyota Prius hatch lift supports fail, it’s time for new replacements.
+When your Toyota Prius hatch lift supports fail, it’s time to replace them.
 Most vehicles will accept aftermarket struts, which you can find online at reasonable prices.
-Finding the right replacement, though, is quite important as some may not provide an exact fit.
-The good news is, most online stores selling lift supports make it easy for you to search the exact strut you need by car make, model, year of manufacture, size, fit, part number, and other specifications.
+Finding the right hatch gas springs, though, is quite important, as some may not provide an exact fit.
+The good news is that most online stores selling hatch lift supports make it easy for you to search for the exact gas springs you need by car make, model, year of manufacture, size, fit, part number, and other specifications.

-Most of them are sold individually, but if your car has two hatch lift support struts, experts recommend that you replace both of them for the best performance.
+Most of them are sold individually, but if your car has two hatch lift supports, experts recommend that you replace both of them for the best performance.
 It’s important to buy your lift supports only from well-established suppliers who partner with leading brands.
-If you can’t find the exact lift support for your Toyota Prius, you can contact the support team in the online stores you visit to help you find what you need.
+If you can’t find the exact hatch lift support for your Toyota Prius, you can contact the support team from the online stores you visit to help you find what you need.

-Got the Right Replacement?
-Time to Install Your Hatch Lift Support
+How to Install Your New Hatch Lift Supports

-Now that you have the right replacement, it’s time to install it in your car.
-Installation may seem quite complex for a first-timer but is actually straightforward, and anyone without any technical skills can do it.
+Now that you have the right replacement parts, it’s time to install them in your car.
+Installation may seem quite complex for a first-timer but is actually straightforward.
+Even someone without any technical skills can do it.
 You only need a few tools:

 - Flathead screwdriver